Divisional Policing Support UnitPhone: 416-808-0100

-In addition to TAVIS, the new unit includes a number of new areas.
-One area, Community Mobilization Support, includes Neighbourhood Resource Officers and Youth Response Support.
-Members are working in communities with Community Response Unit officers from each division, and with the TAVIS Rapid Response Team, providing expertise on community and youth engagement.
-Another critical area is Crime Prevention Support, and one of the newly created positions is in the area of victim and witness support.
-This officer is working with Victim Services and officers in the field ensuring that the needs of victims, their families and witnesses of crime are addressed.
+Members of DPSU are working in communities with Community Response Unit officers from each division, and with the TAVIS Rapid Response Team, providing expertise on community and youth engagement.
+Another critical area is Crime Prevention Support, which includes the Auxiliary Program as well as victim and witness support.